On the rates of convergence for learning with convolutional neural networks: Introduction

 \item For binary classification, we establish rates of convergence for CNN classifiers with hinge loss and logistic loss, under the Tsybakov noise condition (\ref{Tsybakov}).
 For the hinge loss, the obtained rate for the excess classification risk is minimax optimal.
 For the logistic loss, the obtained rate may not be optimal for the excess classification risk.
 But it is optimal for the excess logistic risk, at least in some situations. \end{enumerate}

 The remainder of this paper is organized as follows.
 In Section \ref{sec: cnn}, we describe the architecture of convolutional neural networks used in this paper, and derive bounds for the approximation capacity and covering number of these networks.
 Sections \ref{sec: regression} and \ref{sec: classification} study the nonparametric regression and classification problems, respectively.
-We derive convergence rates of the excess risk for CNNs in these two sections.
+We give convergence rates of the excess risk for CNNs in these two sections.
 Section \ref{sec: conclusion} concludes this paper with a discussion on future studies.
+Omitted proofs are given in Supplementary Materials.